 The decisions a young adult makes around debt can have lasting effects well into adulthood.
 At the same time, responsible use of credit will help your child build a good credit history and score.
 This is important not only for future events like buying a home, but also for renting an apartment, passing an employer’s background screening, and more.
 As a parent, all you can do is prepare your child to make these decisions, so they understand what the effects will be either way.

-Choosing a College and Understanding Financial Aid
+Navigating Higher Education: Choosing a College and Deciphering Financial Aid

 The rising cost of college, accompanied by our rising national student debt balance mean families must be more careful in how they approach the choice of college and how they pay for it.
 In short, price should be your highest priority, more important than emotional appeals such as a beautiful campus, new amenities, or a general feeling of “belonging here.”
 Comparison shop with the goal of getting the best education for the lowest possible price.